 Receiving your Confirmation of Acceptance for Studies (CAS) and applying for your visa

-Once you have met all the terms of your offer and your status changes to unconditional accept, we will issue your Confirmation of Acceptance for Studies (CAS) within 5 days.
+Once you have met all the terms of your offer and your status changes to unconditional accept, we will issue your Confirmation of Acceptance for Studies (CAS).
 Once you have received your CAS you will have what you need from us to be able to apply for your visa.
 However, the situation in your home country may affect your ability to apply for your visa due to Visa Application Centre (VAC) closures.
 Please check the UK Government website for the status of VACs in your country.
+You should receive your CAS within 5 days of becoming unconditional firm with us.

 As you begin to prepare your visa application to come and study in the UK, we have collated some useful information:

-- To study a course which is longer than six months in duration you must apply for a Tier 4 (General) student visa.
+- To study a course which is longer than six months in duration you must apply for a student route visa

-- The International Student Team (IST) have a dedicated visa page which explains in detail how to apply for a Tier 4 (General) visa, the documents you need for your visa application, what you can and cannot do on this visa and what to do if your visa is refused.
+- The International Student Team (IST) have a dedicated visa page which explains in detail how to apply for a student route visa, the documents you need for your visa application, what you can and cannot do on this visa and what to do if your visa is refused.

-- The earliest you can submit your application is three months before your course starts, but you can start planning straightaway by ensuring you have the correct documents and enough funding in your bank account.
+- The earliest you can submit your application is six months before your course starts, and you can start planning straightaway by ensuring you have the correct documents and enough funding in your bank account.

-- To apply for your Tier 4 (General) visa please visit the UK Government website.
+- To apply for your student route visa please visit the UK Government website.

 - If you are studying a course of less than six months you can apply for a short-term study visa.